 Greenwich Market is one of London’s finest covered markets and the only one which is set inside a World Heritage Site.
 Greenwich Market’s seven-day bonanza brings you 120 stalls showing anything and everything including a delphic Palm Reader and a super-hip Hairdresser.

-From antiques and collectibles to independent boutiques and well-known fashion brands, at Greenwich Market, you will find the perfect balance of vintage pieces and modern designs.
-With an excellent choice of continental street food vendors along with gastro pubs, cafes, and wine bars there is plenty of delicacies to suit all tastes.
-Get carried away by the mouthwatering scents of global cuisine whilst enjoying the classical music performed in house by local students.
+From antiques and collectibles to independent boutiques and well-known fashion brands, you will find there the perfect balance of vintage pieces and modern designs.
+With an excellent choice of continental street food vendors along with gastropubs, cafes, and wine bars there is plenty of delicacies to suit all tastes.
+Get carried away by the mouthwatering scents of global cuisine whilst enjoying the classical music performed in-house by local students.

 Show Times At Greenwich Market